sailpoint-oss/developer.sailpoint.com/docs/extensibility/rules/index.md

 Logger.getLogger​
 ```

 Note that the earlier code fragments are not allowed within [connector-executed rules](./connector-rules/index.md#supported-connector-rules) because they are not valid at the connector level.
 They will, for a short time, still be allowed for pre-existing [cloud-executed rules](./cloud-rules/index.md) as a review exception.
-However, any new rules using these constructs will be returned to the submitter, and the submitter will be asked to rewrite the rule, using the [IDN Rule Utility](./idn_rule_utility.md) helper methods instead:
+However, any new rules using these constructs will be returned to the submitter, and the submitter will be asked to rewrite the rule, using the [ISC Rule Utility](./idn_rule_utility.md) helper methods instead:

 - context
 - .getObjectById()